1337536723/SLAE/README.md

 * bin: binary helpers to compile C and assembler and to extract shellcode from binary file
 * templates: templates for C and assembler files

+Every assignment directory contains a README file with the solution implementation details, however please consider the post on the [SLAE section](https://codiceinsicuro.it/slae) with also images and video of implementation in action.

 ## About me

 OSCP guy.
 I break code and rebuild safetly, taekwon-do itf athlete, husband and